English world rights (Orenda), France (L’Atalante), Denmark (Dreamlitt), Finland (Huippu)

 »If Philip Marlowe and Bernie Gunther got together in a Hamburg speakeasy and had a literary love child, then that might just explain Chastity Riley – Simone Buchholz’s tough, acerbic and utterly engaging central character.« William Ryan, author of The Constant Soldier

 Simone Buchholz was born in Hanau in 1972.
-She studied Philosophy and Literature and trained to be a journalist at the prestigious...
+She studied philosophy and literature and trained to be a journalist.
+She started writing in 2008 and...

 Tarik and two other men disappear without a trace on the MS Rjúkandi, a ferry on the North Atlantic.
 Two women, Iva and Tarik’s partner Marlin, set out to find their missing friends – and board the ship to Iceland firmly convinced that they will soon be home again.
 But in the first days onboard, they begin to notice strange things and a weird atmosphere: The crew is...